-The world’s largest animal: How many types of elephants are there?
-Explanation of habitat, ecology, characteristics, and lifespan
+How many types of elephants are there (African elephants, Asian elephants, etc.)?
+Explains the habitat, ecology, characteristics, and lifespan of animals

 Africa